IBE160/SG-Awesome-like-KI/docs/brainstorming-sessions/brainstorming-2.md

 **Key Lessons:**
 1. The solution must address both the "how" of learning and the "how" of assessment.
-2. The app should provide a few distinct learning methods and gather data for future personalization.
+2. The app should provide a few distinct learning methods and and gather data for future personalization.
 3. The solution should be framed as empowerment, not just accommodation.
 4. Be mindful of the potential downsides of a technology-based solution (digital crutch, digital divide).
 5. The app can be a "proof of concept" for a more inclusive and personalized approach.